bobgreenshields/rivers-of-blood-faq/docs/house-rules/something-bad.md

 Perhaps the characters have a (remarkably accurate) sense of impending dread?
 But anyway it adds to the tension that very soon things are going to get worse so the party needs to set to.

 I also get the players to roll dice for spawning monsters.
-Typically it's the ones rolled on a handful of dice and it's lead to cheers of
+Typically it's the ones rolled on a handful of dice and it's led to cheers of

 *Hooray, we don't roll ones!*